 A grace period is the amount of time BCBSND will allow members to pay owed premium to keep their health insurance active.
 Because all premiums are due prior to the effective date of the coverage, the grace period begins at any point a member enters a coverage month for which the member has not paid.

 Grace periods for members will vary, depending on whether they are receiving an Advanced Premium Tax Credit (APTC) from the federal government through the Federally Facilitated Marketplace (FFM).
-For members receiving APTC through the FFM, insurers are required to allow up to three months to pay premium in full, as long as the first month of coverage is paid to effectuate the plan.
+For members receiving APTC through the FFM, insurers are required to allow up to three consecutive months to pay premium in full, as long as the first month of coverage is paid to effectuate the plan.

 What is my Grace Period?

-If you receive an APTC from the FFM, your grace period is three months.
+If you receive an APTC from the FFM, your grace period is three consecutive months.
 If you do not receive any assistance from the FFM, your grace period is 31 days.

 How can I avoid my coverage getting cancelled?